waseemzk/Netflix_SQL_PROJECT/README.md

 ## Objectives

-### Analyze the distribution of content types (movies vs TV shows).
+- Analyze the distribution of content types (movies vs TV shows).
-### Identify the most common ratings for movies and TV shows.
+- Identify the most common ratings for movies and TV shows.
-### List and analyze content based on release years, countries, and durations.
+- List and analyze content based on release years, countries, and durations.
-### Explore and categorize content based on specific criteria and keywords.
+- Explore and categorize content based on specific criteria and keywords.

+## Author - Zero Analyst

+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!